bozo22/remembering-to-be-fair-again/README.md

 ./run_{environment}_{experiment_name}.sh
 ```
 Replace `{environment}` and `{experiment_name}` with the appropriate values for your experiment.

+Descriptions of the experiments:

+- `donut_constant`: Resource allocation with constant stakeholder behavior
+- `donut_dynamic`: Resource allocation with dynamic stakeholder behavior
+- `covid_fairscm`: COVID-19 simulation, comparing FairSCM with other baselines

 ## Notes
 - Ensure that you have the necessary permissions to execute the scripts (`chmod +x` if required).